RWA & Private Credit

 • Limited enforcement mechanisms

-• Complexity of the trust model may not fully protect senior pool lenders
+• Trust model complexity may not protect senior investors

 Yields vs. Risks: An Honest Assessment